multiversx/mx-exchange-sc/farm-staking/farm-staking-proxy/README.md

    - Staking farm rewards to original owner
    - New dual yield tokens to caller

+## exitOnBehalf
+The exit operation remains under the direct control of the position owner to ensure maximum security.
+When third-party contracts interact with farming or staking positions through onBehalf operations, they receive and hold the position tokens.
+These tokens maintain the original owner information in their attributes, protecting the user's ownership rights.
+To exit their position, users must first reclaim their position tokens from the third-party contract through that protocol's specific mechanisms.
+Once users have regained control of their position tokens, they can perform the standard exit operation directly through the specific xExchange contract.
+This design ensures users maintain ultimate control over their funds while allowing protocols to build complex DeFi interactions.

 ## Storage

 The contract maintains its standard dual yield token storage and relies on underlying contracts and the Permissions Hub for any additional data.